 At the 10+ location practice level, another set of issues appears.
 Even though you now have your spreadsheets, KPIs, SOPs, operational policies, organizational charts, defined accountabilities, experienced staff and senior executives in the right positions, it’s still not working at the level you know is possible.

-You’re just not hitting on all cylinders.
+You’re just not firing on all cylinders.

-To date, most of the attention has been on, financing, operations, systems and processes, and hiring for skill.
-Moderate growth through scaling and replication has been achieved, but now growth is stagnant.
-The energy needed to make things happen.
+Most of your attention so far has been on financing, operations, systems and processes, and hiring for skill.
+You’ve achieved moderate growth through scaling and replication, but now growth is stagnant.
+You need more energy to make things happen.

-The answer is leadership and culture.
+The answer: Leadership and culture.

 The quality and potency of leadership that got you to this level won’t get you much higher.
 The senior team — not just you — needs to lead.
 Your senior team needs to be more responsible and accountable, and operate with greater integrity.
 They need to be far more self-governing and self-managing.
 That means your leadership must also transform to include more than one leader.